nghilevi/near-by-location-app/README.md

 Here is the [Demo](http://www.codingisloving.com/WEBAPPS/nearbylocationwebapp/index.html#/) version

 ## Usage
-To run the app locally (recommended as it always has the latest updates and the user can run tests)
+Below are some of the instructions on runing the web app locally (recommended as it always has the latest updates and the user can run tests)

-1. Run `bower install` and `npm install` to install bower and node dependencies
+* Run `bower install` and `npm install` to install bower and node dependencies
-2. Remember to enter your `secretID` inside `src/scripts/constants.js`
+* Remember to enter your `secretID` inside `src/scripts/constants.js`
-3. Open the `index.html` on a local server to run the app.
-Remember to click on "Share location" so that the browser can detect your location.
+* Open the `index.html` on a web (local) server to run the app.
+It's important to note that it has to be run on a web server.
+* Optionally, remember to click on "Share location" so that the browser can detect your location.
-4. Run `karma start` to run the tests.
+* Run `karma start` to run the tests.

 ## Description
 As can be seen in package.json and bower.json, the develop stacks includes: